 Craig Foster is a founder of the Sea Change Trust and one of the world’s leading natural history filmmakers.
 He has dedicated himself to learning the secrets of the Great African Sea Forest – the inshore kelp habitat at the South West tip of Africa, his underwater home.Together with Ross he has written a book on their transformative experiences exploring the little-known coastline and shallow seas of the Cape Peninsula.
 He is currently working on the Sea Change film which follows the story of his year with a wild octopus, at the same time honouring his pact to dive 365 times a year.
 Through this regular intensive immersion, he has uncovered a plethora of new animal behaviours and species, one of the species is a shrimp which has been named after him: Heteromysis Fosteri.
 He has founded the Sea Change Project to share his love of nature with others.

 Ross is a founding director of the Sea Change Trust.
 He is a media and events entrepreneur, curator and journalist.
-Together with Craig, he has written a book on their transformative experiences in the underwater realm on the Cape Peninsula.
-He is a co-founder of the Wavescape Ocean Festival which has been running for 15 years as the leading ocean culture and conservation event in South Africa.
-He is also the Chairman of Autonomy Paris - The world's first public focused event to present new urban mobility solutions to policy makers, press and public, in partnership with the City of Paris.
+Together with Craig, he wrote the book, Sea Change Primal Joy and the Art of Underwater Tracking, on their transformative experiences in the underwater realm on the Cape Peninsula.
+He is a co-founder of the Wavescape Festival which has been running for 15 years as the leading ocean culture and conservation event in South Africa.
+He is the Chairman of Autonomy Paris - The world's first public focused event to present new urban mobility solutions to policy makers, press and public, in partnership with the City of Paris.
 Ross is a published journalist and author of children’s books.

 Carina works with the Sea Change Trust to implement its' goals and objectives and develop new content.
 She is hooked on the transformative power of water.
 She began her career over twenty five years ago in New York as a film producer where she helped launch the Cartoon Network’s morning segment and the Classic Sports Network.
 She has gone on to produce short films, music videos and commercials, but her real love is for documentaries.
 She worked with the Foster Brothers on the award-winning feature documentary, Cosmic Africa and stayed on to produce a few more films with them.
 A few years ago she was called to the sea.
 Inspired by Craig Foster's underwater photography, and his personal transformation in the water, she transcended her fears and pushed quite far beyond her comfort level.
 She continues to swim as often as she can, the cold water leaves her with a sense of absolute perfection.
 “Going into the water you leave everything behind, except your true self.”